 - Diabetes Resource Library

 - For additional tools and resources, please follow the link above to access our Diabetes Resource Library.

 The League's Diabetes Management Program aims to help health centers improve results on diabetes measures with a focus on reducing health disparities, increasing patient engagement in care, and building community partnerships to address social determinants of health.

-For more information on the League's Diabetes management efforts, contact Leslie Pelton-Cairns.
+For more information on the League's Diabetes TA opportunities and resources, contact Nancy Feeney.